ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/recommended-resources.md

 * _Exposing the Magic of Design: A Practitioner’s Guide to the Methods and Theory of Synthesis_ by Jon Kolko
 * _Gamestorming: A Playbook for Innovators, Rulebreakers, and Changemakers_ by Dave Gray, Sunni Brown, and James Macanufo
 * _Universal Methods of Design_ by Bella Martin and Bruce Hanington
+* _Universal Principles of Design_ by William Lidwell, Kritina Holden and Jill Butler
+* _Designerly Ways of Knowing_ by Nigel Cross

+_Visualization_
+* _Critical Visualization_ by Peter Hall
+* _Narcotic of the Narrative_ by Ward Shelley
+* _Making and Breaking the Grid: A Graphic Design Workshop_ by Timothy Samara
+* _Beautiful Evidence_ by Edward Tufte
+* _Visual Explanations: Images and Quantities, Evidence and Narrative_ by Edward Tufte
+* _Wordless Diagrams_ by Nigel Holmes
+* _Interaction of Color_ by Josef Albers

+_Typography_
+* _The Elements of Typographic Style_ by Robert Bringhurst
+* _Thinking with Type_ by Roland Barthes

 _Ethnography_